inmo-jang/rain_ros/README.md

 Result is : https://www.youtube.com/watch?v=TQSg8v2cMcE

-Please refer to branch **ver1.1** for more detailed description (e.g., how to set the networks of the robot/gripper, etc.).
+Please refer to branch **ver1.1 to ver 2.0** for more detailed description (e.g., how to set the networks of the robot/gripper, etc.).